1 pound of food = 25 points

 This aspect of the drive is in partership with Indian Prarie School Dist.
 204 and their programs designed to support homeless families in the district.
 Adopting a family amounts to a total of $150 in gift cards from a spedified listing.
 Please visit the homeapage for details.

 We are squaring off to see who can collect the most donated food, personal care items and winter clothing items.
-We will once again be rewarding the recruitment of community partners as secondary collection sites, and new this year, the adopt a family program thru Indian Prarie School District 204.
+We will once again be rewarding the recruitment of community partners as secondary collection sites.
+Also returning will be the the adopt a family program.
+New this year, we will be including a collection of bedding sets for Sleep in Heavenly Peace.

-The region, whether north or south, will hold pride of the other side.
-We will also be rewarding the top 3 stations with prizes for the crews.
+We will be rewarding the top 3 stations with pride and prizes to be shared among the crews.

 - Flour & Sugar